Finance

 5. Are there council restrictions in place?

 Under Section 88B of the Conveyancing Act 1919, councils can impose covenants and restrictions that may require you to undertake works on the land for the benefit of the council.
-For example, you may be required to maintain landscaping or perhaps the council may restrict the choice of styles and exterior colours of homes allowed in your particular suburb.
+FFor example, you may be required to maintain landscaping or perhaps the council's guidelines may restrict the choice of styles and exterior colours of homes allowed in your particular suburb.

-The team at Eden Brae can offer you expert advice, as well as organise a preliminary siting assessment to ensure you choose the ideal block for your new home.
+There are many things to consider as you build a new home.
+Luckily, the team at Eden Brae can offer you expert advice, as well as organise a preliminary siting assessment to ensure you choose the ideal block for your new home.
+Moreover, feel free to send us an inquiry and take a look at our different house and land packages.